guoshengcv/cul/README.md

 # CurriculumNet
 CurriculumNet: Weakly Supervised Learning from Large-Scale Web Images.\
-The code and models will come soon.
+we release the code and model : https://github.com/MalongTech/CurriculumNet